zackmdavis/Less_Wrong_Drafts/said_scrap.md

 IV.
 The Ban Was Unnecessary
  • User-Level Bans Are a Sufficient and Less Intrusive Remedy
  • Effort Ratios Are Logically Irrelevant
-V. Further Replies
+V. The Founding Values Have Not Been Refuted
+ • Ideological Turing Test–Passing Is Not an Argument
- • Preventing "Relitigation" Is a Pretext for Suppressing Dissent
+ • Fortitude Is a Rationalist Skill
- • Replies to Vaniver
-     - On the Ideological Turing Test
-     - On "Emotional Tallness"
 VI.
 What I Think Is Actually Going On
  • Achmiz's Persecutors Accuse Him of Passive-Aggression
  • ...
 But It's Hard to Believe That Open Disdain Would Be Better